 Lynn M. Burkett Named 2020 PIA National Company Representative of the Year

-WASHINGTON, Sept.
-30, 2020 /PRNewswire/ -- The National Association of Professional Insurance Agents (PIA National) has named Lynn M. Burkett, CPCU, of Loudon Mutual Insurance Company of Waterford, Virginia as its 2020 Company Representative of the Year.
+WASHINGTON, Oct.
+2, 2020 /PRNewswire/ -- The National Association of Professional Insurance Agents (PIA National) has named Lynn M. Burkett, CPCU, of Loudoun Mutual Insurance Company of Waterford, Virginia as its 2020 Company Representative of the Year.
 The presentation was made on September 23, 2020 during the annual fall meeting of the PIA National Board of Directors.

-Burkett acts as liaison between Loudon Mutual and its appointed independent agents at 80 agencies throughout her territory.
+Burkett acts as liaison between Loudoun Mutual and its appointed independent agents at 80 agencies throughout her territory.

 The criteria used to select the PIA National Company Representative of the Year includes professional experience, assistance given to agents, technical knowledge and demonstrated awareness of industry problems and market conditions.
 Their contributions to the industry through participation in PIA and other insurance organizations are also considered, as are their contributions to serving the public and their community.